jbuck123/Regex-Tutorial/Develop/gist-template.md

 ### Quantifiers
 Quantifiers specifiy how many instances of a character, gorup, or character class must be present in the input for a match to be found.

+(/^\w+([\.-]?\w+)*@\w+([\.-]?\w+)*(\.\w{2,3})+$/)

+         in the exmaple: \w{2,3}  it is looking of the character w 2 - 3 times this is looking for .com .co or something

 ### OR Operator
 The or operator is this: "|".
 Exmaple: (desk1|desk2|desk3) matches desk1, desk1 desk2, desk1 desk2 desk3. needs to be in order like that
 ### Character Classes

+throught out the email validator you can see \w which is looking for a pattern of letters

+Character classes:
+- \d is the character class for digits
+- \s is the character class for spaces
+- \w is the character class for words which is actually just letters
+- \t is the character class for tab
+- \n is the character class for new line
 ### Flags
+regular expressions may have flags that affect the search
+- "i" this flag means the search is case-insensitive
+- "g" looks for all matches, without it - only the first match is returned
+- "m" multiline mode
+- "s" enables dotall, which allows a dot to match newline character
+- "u" enables full Unicode support.
+- "y" sticky mode: searchign at the exact position in the text

 ### Grouping and Capturing